 If your home includes small children or dogs, this can be difficult!
 But even small children have routines and you may be able to schedule meetings at quieter times in your household, such as nap times.

 Another option is to have someone else look after your children or pets (either in or out of your home) while you meet with clients.
 Depending on what you do, you might be able to schedule your meetings for two or three days a week only, cutting down on the childcare you require.

 08Make Sure Your Children Keep Their Distance

-Children should not be greeting clients or interrupting you when you’re meeting with clients.
+Children (particularly small ones) should never be greeting clients or interrupting you when you’re meeting with clients.
 However, they may do both of these things if you don’t train them not to.
 Using a simple ‘Do Not Disturb’ sign on the door of the room you use to meet with clients and telling your children not to knock or enter when the sign is on the doorknob can be very effective.
 They don’t need to be able to read to know if the sign is there or not.

 If you want to make exceptions where it’s okay to interrupt you when you’re working, be sure you present them to young children as specific cases rather than generalities.
 (Not “you can interrupt Mommy when she’s working if something bad happens” but “you can interrupt Mommy when she’s working if there’s a fire”.)
 And do not have children answering business phone calls unless they are old enough to speak properly and have been taught how to answer the phone properly.